jwodder/outgoing/README.rst

 Once you have a sender object from one of the above functions, simply put it in a context manager to open it up, and then call its ``send()`` method for each ``email.message.EmailMessage`` object you want to send.
-See the example at the top of the file for an example.
+See the examples at the top of the README for examples.

 Command-Line Program